-MISSION: Through innovative teaching, research, and service, the College of Forestry and Conservation empowers society and its future leaders to better understand and more effectively conserve, restore, and sustain complex social-ecological systems in the Rocky Mountains and beyond.
+MISSION: Through innovative teaching, research, and service, the W.A.
+Franke College of Forestry and Conservation empowers society and its future leaders to better understand and more effectively conserve, restore, and sustain complex social-ecological systems in the Rocky Mountains and beyond.

-The College of Forestry and Conservation was founded in 1913, one of the first programs accredited by the Society of American Foresters.
+The W.A.
+Franke College of Forestry and Conservation was founded in 1913, one of the first programs accredited by the Society of American Foresters.
 The college is respected nationally for the quality of its academic and research programs.
 We have educated some of the nation's finest natural resource managers.

 Research and outreach activities are administered through the Montana Forest and Conservation Experiment Station, a statewide agency of the Montana University System.
 The MFCES was founded in 1937 by the Montana Legislature and has since provided base funding for the college's active research program.

 Our academic and research programs incorporate hands-on experiences to complement classroom and lab work.
 Students have access to the 28,000-acre Lubrecht Experimental Forest, the Flathead Lake Biological Station on the shores of 184-square mile Flathead Lake, the 3,500-acre Bandy Ranch, and the Boone and Crocket Club's Theodore Roosevelt Memorial Ranch of 6,000 acres along the east face of the Rockies.
 Classes also make use of extensive Bureau of Land Management, Fish and Wildlife Service, National Park Service, and USDA Forest Service lands in Montana.